 They’re a yoo-hooo ✊ knock ✊ knock sort of ad.
 Maybe they grab your interest for a moment; maybe not.

-So when you head into Display ads, make them with a different mindset than Search ads.
+So when you head into your Display ad campaign, make them with a different mindset than Search ads.
 Understand that GDN ads play in the background trying to increase brand awareness when people are engaged in some other type of activity.

 “Your average conversion rate with GDN will be a minuscule 0.7%.
 Why?
 Because you're targeting users [who] may not be familiar with your brand at all.
 The Google Display Network is first and foremost a tool for prospecting and brand awareness.”—HubSpot